rocky/p5-B-DeparseTree/doc/notes.md

     "OPpSPLIT_ASSIGN" is not exported by the B module "OPpSPLIT_LEX" is not exported by the B module

-So how would you understand for example, how has the OP tree changed between in 5.24.4 and 5.26.2 that required changes in the way `B::Deparse` works?
-Well, you could use either a diff between two files and/or use that with git commits.
+So how would you understand how the OP tree has changed between in 5.24.4 and 5.26.2 that requires changes in the way `B::Deparse` works?
+Well, you could use either a file or git diff between two files in each of the released versions.
+And/or you could use that with git commits or ChangeLog entries.
 Depending on what changed, this might not be so bad, but generally I find it tedious.

-You want to separate each changes into one of three
+What you want is to separate each changes into one of three
 categories:

 1. Bug fixes in the newer version would also be beneficial in the older version